bytewax/bytewax/docs/guide/deployment/overview.md

 Kubernetes is the most common orchestration platform for running containers.
 You can use the publicly available [helm chart](#xref-helm) to run Bytewax on a kubernetes cluster.

-## Running on cloud VMs
+## Running on Cloud Instances

-You can deploy a dataflow directly to a cloud VM with waxctl doing the heavy lifting of setting up the machine and running the dataflow.
+You can deploy a dataflow directly to a cloud instance on [aws](#xref-waxctlaws) and [gcp](#xref-waxctlgcp) with waxctl doing the heavy lifting of setting up the machine and running the dataflow.